Human Factors Minute is now available to the public as of March 1st, 2023. Find out more information in our: Announcement Post!

 E246 - Let's Kiss in VR

-This week on the show, we talk about how new technology will allow us to feel sensations in and around our mouth, We also answer some questions from the community about lucrative sectors in HF/UX/HCI, our ideal work environments, and …
+This week on the show, we talk about how new technology will allow us to feel sensations in and around our mouth, We also answer some questions from the community about lucrative sectors in HF/UX/HCI, our ideal work environments, and what to do if there’s a conflict between previous experience and …

 May 13, 2022